devp/self-selecter/README.md

   I want to set up a fruitful interaction between curated tags and using the tags to self-select music.

-- next: add support for Bandcamp, and standalone URLs (which will lack metadata, e.g. WBGO radio)
+- next: add support for Bandcamp, and standalone URLs (which will lack metadata, e.g. radio station websites); add album art as much as possible; play counts and last selected in db; list common and incoming tags

+- next: fennel repl to build fancy curation algorithms, guides by the existing tags

+- idea: self hosting friendly for 1 person or small cluster of people; default to sharing content cheaply and visiting other people's collections; but still not social web

 # About